 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-1 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the E-1 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the E-1 and A6500 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Sony A6500 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-1 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.